Calculate Easter and other holidays in Erlang

 fun holidays:is_new_years/2]). % returns false

-If you use Erlang and you need to know if a date is a holiday, check out the module - and if you have your own holidays to add, open an issue or PR, or just leave a comment below.
+If you use Erlang and you need to know if a date is a holiday, try this out.
+If you have your own holidays to add, open an issue or PR, or just leave a comment below.
 Contributions welcome!